napolab/www.napochaan.com/README.md

 The website is built using the following technologies:

-- typeScript
+- typescript
 - next
+- next-themes
 - vanilla-extract/css
-- react-aria
 - radix-ui
-- jotai
 - @react-spring/web
+- budoux

 ## Deployment